Frequently Asked Questions

 • Things that are important to them (friendships, family, school, work, sports, music, etc.) are sacrificed so they can get high instead.

-• They worry about some problems that pot might be causing in their lives, but continue getting high anyway.
+• They worry about some problems that cannabis might be causing in their lives but continue getting high anyway.

-Want to minimize your risk of addiction?
-Keep your use to weekly or less often.
-For more about addiction to cannabis, see our factsheet on Cannabis Use Disorder.
+Want to lower your risk of addiction?
+Keep your use to weekly or less and choose products with lower concentrations of THC.
+For more about addiction to cannabis, visit our Cannabis Use Disorder page.

-If you or someone you know wants help, take a look at our Get Help page.
+If you or someone you know wants help, visit our Get Help page.

 Can using cannabis affect my mental health?

-• If you seem to be frequently depressed or anxious after getting high, consider the possibility that pot isn’t working for you.
+• If you seem to be frequently depressed or anxious after getting high, consider the possibility that cannabis isn’t working for you.

-• If you’re having suicidal feelings and thoughts when you get high, pot could be contributing to this, or, at the very least, not helping.
+• If you’re having suicidal feelings and thoughts when you get high, cannabis could be contributing to this, or, at the very least, not helping.
 Help is available at SuicidePreventionLifeline.org.

-• If you’re a teen, scientists believe the risk of mental health problems, now and later in life, are greater for you if you get high.
+• If you’re under 25, scientists believe the risk of mental health problems, now and later in life, are greater for you if you get high.

-• Be careful with cannabis that has high THC and low CBD content — it may lead to anxiety or panic.
+• Be careful with cannabis that has high THC content — it may lead to anxiety or panic.

 Do I need to worry about cannabis smoke damaging my lungs?

-Answer: Here are a few of the things we know and don’t know about the effects of cannabis smoke on the lungs:
+Here are a few of the things we know and don’t know about the effects of cannabis smoke:

-• Symptoms of chronic bronchitis are increased by regular cannabis smoking (frequent coughing, sputum production, or wheezing, for example).
+• Symptoms of chronic bronchitis are increased by regular cannabis smoking (for example: frequent coughing, sputum production or wheezing).

-• Chronic Obstructive Pulmonary Diseases (COPD) such as emphysema, do not appear to be caused by smoking cannabis , as long as you are not also smoking tobacco.
+• Chronic Obstructive Pulmonary Diseases (COPD) such as emphysema, does not appear to be caused by smoking cannabis if you are not also smoking tobacco.

 • Much more tar from cannabis smoke is deposited in the lungs if someone takes large puffs, inhales it deeply into their lungs, and holds their breath.
 It’s more tar than the typical user gets from smoking a cigarette.